nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 #### `nextflow_schema.json`

 The `nextflow_schema.json` is a file used to store parameter related information including type, description and help text in a machine readable format.
 The schema is used for various purposes, including automated parameter validation, help text generation, and interactive parameter form rendering in UI interfaces.

+#### `assets/schema_input.json`

+The `schema_input.json` is a file used to define the input samplesheet structure.
+Each column can have a type, pattern, description and help text in a machine readable format.
+The schema is used for various purposes, including automated validation, and providing helpful error messages.

 ### Takeaway